[Posted here with permission. It will be published in the next issue of OSV’s The Deacon.]

 While some people might prefer that both Amoris Laetitia and this Pastoral Plan might more directly “answer the question” about the reception of communion, such a response would not respect the primacy of the individual conscience under the guidance of the Church’s pastors, and the traditional understanding of moral decision-making in the Catholic Church.

-PRACTICAL CAREwuerl3
+PRACTICAL CARE

 Finally, as suggested by all that has gone before, the Plan offers very concrete resources for all those in pastoral ministry.
 A primary “resource” is, of course, the parish itself.
 The Plan suggests myriad ways in which various people within the parish might catechize, encourage, and accompany each other.
 The parish is “the home of pastoral accompaniment, where we can all experience the love and healing mercy of Jesus Christ.”
 The Cardinal directs that “Our parishes, as the place where people most experience the life of the Church, must be places of welcome, where everyone is invited, particularly anyone who might be disillusioned or disaffected by contemporary society or even by our faith community.
 The Church assures all that there is a place for everyone here in our spiritual home.”

-7-Church-Walk The section on the parish is extremely practical, with suggestions on how the various members of the parish and pastoral team might create this “culture of accompaniment” for others.
+The section on the parish is extremely practical, with suggestions on how the various members of the parish and pastoral team might create this “culture of accompaniment” for others.
 There are paragraphs for pastors and other priests, parish leaders and staffs, youth and young adults, engaged couples, newly married couples, young families, older couples and adults, and families in special circumstances.
 It is only here that I would have wished for just one addition to the text.
 Deacons are not mentioned in any context, and yet deacons, who are generally married with families of their own, are frequently engaged in ministries to couples preparing for marriage as well as other forms of family-related ministry.
 In one sense, of course, the words of encouragement offered by the Plan to pastors, priests and parish staffs can – and do! – apply to the deacons.
 Still, it does seem a missed opportunity to develop specific ways in which the diaconate, given its unique features within marriage and family life, might contribute to these ministries.

 Finally, the last section of the plan offers a kind of “bibliography” of sources available from a variety of places, including the offices of the archdiocese itself, the United States Conference of Catholic Bishops, and various national and regional groups.
 The resources identified cover the waterfront and there is something for everyone, in every kind of need.